Particular/docs.particular.net/README.md

  * Are prone to resulting an in inconsistent feel as different people take screenshot at different sizes, different zoom levels and with different color schemes for the app in question
  * Screenshots add significantly to the page load time.

-The most common mis-use of screenshots it when capturing console output.
+The most common misuse of screenshots is when capturing console output.
 DO NOT DO THIS.
 Put the text inside a formatted code section instead.

+## Markdown includes

+Markdown includes are pulled into the document prior to passing the content through the markdown conversion.

+### Defining an include

+Add a file anywhere in the docs repository that is suffixed with `.include.md`.

+### Using an include

+Add the following to the markdown `include: theKey`

 ## Code Snippets